happner/happner/docs/configuration.md

 `defaultRoute` - Where to store data when no match is found in the per component `data.route` masks.<br/>
 `secure` - Set true will enable security.
 Users in groups with permissions will need to be created.
 See [Security](security.md)<br/>
 `transport` - Set to configure server to use https.
 `middleware` - Configure middleware details for use when security is enabled.

+`pubsub` - Configure happn pubsub options.

 `adminPassword` - If secure is true, this sets a password for the genesis user (_ADMIN).<br/>
 `setOptions` - Default options set by the exchange when calling functions through the datalayer.</br>